-Five-Year

-Compound Annual

-2015 2016 2017 2018 2019 2020 Growth Rate

-WINPAK \$100 \$103 \$104 \$106 \$106 \$98 (0.4%)

-S&P/TSX Composite \$100 \$119 \$129 \$117 \$146 \$154 9.1%
+2016 2017 2018 2019 2020 2021 Five-Year Compound Annual Growth Rate WINPAK \$100 \$101 \$103 \$103 \$95 \$86 (2.9%) S&P/TSX Composite \$100 \$109 \$99 \$123 \$130 \$161 10.0%

-The stock performance graph shows a slight negative shareholder return over the 5-year period, trailing the return of the S&P/TSX Composite Index over the same time frame by approximately 9.5 percentage points.
+The stock performance graph shows a slight negative shareholder return over the 5-year period, trailing the return of the S&P/ TSX Composite Index over the same time frame by approximately 12.9 percentage points.
 The long-term stock performance of a company is ultimately determined by its ongoing and future financial performance.
-Winpak registered record net income results in both 2016 and 2017 and, as such, maximum payouts were made under the Company's long-term, non-equity cash incentive plan in each of those years.
-In 2018, the Company's net income receded from 2017, as a result, moderate payments were made under the Company's long-term, non-equity cash incentive plan in either 2019 or 2020.
-In 2016 and 2017, amounts earned under the Short-term, non-equity cash incentive plan were moderate as the rate of growth in the Company's earnings was more restrained.
+Winpak registered record net income results in 2017 and, as such, maximum payouts were made under the Company's long-term, non-equity cash incentive plan in that year.
+In 2018, the Company's net income receded from 2017, as a result, moderate payments were made under the Company's long-term, non-equity cash incentive plan.
+No payments were made under the Company's long-term, non-equity cash incentive plan in either 2019, 2020 or 2021.
+In 2017, amounts earned under the short-term, non-equity cash incentive plan were moderate as the rate of growth in the Company's earnings was more restrained.
 In 2018 and 2019, payments made with respect to the short-term, non-equity cash incentive plan were close to the maximum as the Company performed better, in a highly competitive industry environment, than the targets set for management by the Board.
-The amounts earned under the short-term, non-equity cash incentive plan declined significantly in 2020 as net income was negatively impacted by the narrowing of gross profit margins and lower sales volumes, due in part to the negative effects that the Coronavirus pandemic had on certain product groups.
+The amounts paid on behalf of the short-term, non-equity cash incentive plan declined significantly in 2020 as net income was negatively impacted by the narrowing of gross profit margins and lower sales volumes, due in part to the negative effects that the Coronavirus pandemic had on certain product groups.
+In 2021, the amounts earned under the short-term, non-equity cash incentive plan were similar to those in the prior year as the gross profit margin contraction due to the remarkable increase in raw material costs, in combination with the benefit of the much higher sales volumes, had a minimal impact on net income.